Zufari: Ride into Africa!

-Zufari: Ride into Africa (officially stylized as ZUFARI: Ride into Africa!) is an off-road safari trail jeep ride at Chessington World of Adventures, a zoo and theme park in London.
-A 22-acre site landscaped to look like an African reserve, it is home to animals such as giraffes, white rhinos, ostriches, blesbok, nile lechwe and more.
+Zufari: Ride into Africa (officially stylized as ZUFARI: Ride into Africa!) is an off-road safari attraction located at Chessington World of Adventures in Greater London, United Kingdom.
+The ride traverses a 22-acre site meticulously landscaped to replicate an African reserve, where guests board off-road vehicles to view a variety of species, including giraffes, white rhinos, ostriches, blesbok, and Nile lechwe.